lkeery/vivid-agency-bootcamp/README.md

 We strive for these principles in every design.

 Our brand focouses on web developement and design, UX/UI design and creative production.
-Throughout all our creatives, we aim to acheive an emotion connection with our audience.
+Throughout all of our creatives, we aim to achieve an emotional connection with our audience.

 ### Typography

-Our typography is fundamental to our brands identity and expression.
-Within designs, fonts should be used to help further create a simplistic and bold creation.
+Our typography is fundamental to our brand identity and expression.
+Within designs, our defined fonts should be used to help further create a simplistic and bold creation.

-Our praimary fonts are Montserrat Alternates and Open Sans.
-Montserrat Alternates should be used for headings, however,it should remain strictly in lowercase.
-Open Sans should be used for larger bodies of text.
+Our primary fonts are ```Montserrat Alternates``` and ```Open Sans```.
+Montserrat Alternates should be used for headings, and Open Sans should be used for larger bodies of text.

 ### Colors
 * **BLACK HEX: #000000 C=75, M=68, Y=67, K=9**